humblewolf/easyuser/README.md

 # easyuser

-A basic [Sails v1](https://sailsjs.com) application that can be developed into an in-house user cohort analysis application.
+A basic [Sails v1](https://sailsjs.com) application that can be developed into an in-house user analysis application.

 ---
 It currently serves `create` and `read` apis